Applications across Foundry emit logs that provide visibility into their operation, including transform runs, build failures, and other system events.

 These logs can be exported to a Foundry streaming dataset for real-time monitoring and analysis.
 This feature is only available to Organization Administrators, who can configure a destination where logs from Foundry applications will flow into a Foundry streaming dataset.

 To export Foundry logs, a user must be an Organization Administrator.
 This role provides the necessary permissions to configure log exporting destinations for the organization.
-See Organization Permissions for more details about organization-level permissions.
+See organization permissions for more details about organization-level permissions.

 Additionally, sensitive details in logs are obfuscated and/or removed to protect user privacy and security.

-Note that when first configuring log exporting, it may take some time for logs to begin flowing into the streaming dataset.
+and select the relevant page in the search results.Note that when first configuring a log export, it may take some time for logs to begin streaming into the dataset at the export location.

 To disable log exporting, delete any log storage configurations listed by selecting the trash icon on the right side of the configuration.
+The resulting dataset will continue to exist, but no new logs will be exported to it.

 Log storage datasets can contain high volumes of streaming data, so we recommend filtering the dataset appropriately before performing analysis.
 Consider time-based filtering to focus on relevant log entries for your monitoring and troubleshooting needs.